Dre Davis

-D'Andre "Dre" Davis (born August 25, 2001) is an American professional basketball player for the Long Island Nets of the NBA G League.
+D'Andre "Dre" Davis (born August 25, 2001) is an American professional basketball player for the Vancouver Bandits of the CEBL.
 He played college basketball for the Louisville Cardinals, Seton Hall Pirates, and Ole Miss Rebels.

 High school career

 In the 2019–20 season, Davis showed his skills as a senior at Lawrence Central High School, averaging 21.5 points, 8.7 rebounds per game.
 His team finished with a 22–3 record.
 Over his high school career, he scored 1,192 points and grabbed 516 rebounds.

 Davis played a key role in securing the program's first sectional title in seven years in 2019.
 His outstanding performance earned him a spot on the 2020 IBCA/Subway Supreme 15 Senior Indiana All-State team, and he was one of the top five finalists for the Indiana Mr. Basketball award, recognizing the state's top high school player.
 A four-star recruit, Davis committed to playing college basketball for Louisville Cardinals over offers from Nebraska, Purdue, Xavier and Ball State.